Cosmic ocean: Common themes

-In many mythologies of Asian countries, in which there is an image of an endless and eternal primordial ocean or sea, there is a motif of the creation of the earth by a celestial being descending from the sky and interfering with the water of the ocean with an iron club, spear or other object, as a result of which condensation occurs, giving rise to the earth.
-A similar creation myth is present in the Mongolian tradition.
-In Japanese mythology, the islands of Japan arose from dirty foam raised by mixing the waters of the ocean with a spear of a divine character (Izanagi and Izanami).
-In the mythologies of the Mongolian peoples, the role of the compactor of the ocean waters is played by the wind, which creates a special milky substance out of them, which becomes the earth's firmament.
-According to the Kalmyks, plants, animals, people and gods were born from this milky liquid of the original ocean.
-These versions reveal a connection with the Indian myth of the churning of the Ocean of Milk.
+In the mythologies of many Asian countries, in which there is an image of an endless and eternal primordial ocean or sea, there is a motif of the creation of the Earth by a celestial being descending from the sky and interfering with the water of the ocean with an iron club, spear or other object.
+This results in condensation which gives rise to the Earth.
+In Japanese mythology, the islands of Japan arose from dirty foam raised by mixing the waters of the ocean with a spear of gods (Izanagi and Izanami).
+In the mythologies of the Mongolian peoples, the role of the compactor of the ocean waters is played by the wind, which creates a special milky substance out of them, which then becomes the earth's firmament.
+According to the Kalmyks, plants, animals, people and deities were born from this milky liquid.
+Hindu Mythology has a similar myth about the Churning of the Ocean.